kelseyyoung/FRLGIronmonMap/README.md

 ## Found an issue?
 Want to suggest a feature?

-File an issue on [Github](https://github.com/kelseyyoung/FRLGIronmonMap/issues) or contact me on Discord (kelsey#8920)
+This is very much still a work in progress so there are sure to be bugs/missing data.
+The best way to file an issue is on [Github](https://github.com/kelseyyoung/FRLGIronmonMap/issues) or contact me on Discord (kelsey#8920)